antofon/100-days-of-code/r2-log.md

 ### R2D61: March 21 2018, Wednesday
 Worked on Landing Page Sign up and Log in tabs.
 Incorporated React Bootstrap for more eloquent styling.
 Tweaked Authentication component to be more modular.

+### R2D62: March 22 2018, Friday
+Set up Authentication Sign Up/Log in look, worked a connecting Firebase to allow users to Sign in with their Google Account.